Food Prep Table

 Project Challenges and Lessons Learned:

 This project is the OG.
 Literally everything was hard.
-The whole apartment vibrated from the orbital sander and saw dust flew into our neighbors patios.
+The whole apartment vibrated from the orbital sander and sawdust regularly found its way into our living space even when the patio doors were closed.
 It is amazing that we only got one noise complaint.

 When you search on YouTube for DIY woodworking projects, I would guess well over half of them involve a table saw, router table, 2 car garage, and what feels like an unlimited budget.
-None of this was an option for us.
+None of these luxuries were available to us.
 My then girlfriend and I were living in a 800sqft apartment with a tiny balcony on ground level.
 There was no space in that apartment to store large tools, equipment, or materials.
-We had to get very creative on pretty much everything.
+We had to get creative on pretty much everything.
 There were some very interesting jigs and fixtures.
-Tool purchase were made with versatility being the top priority because we just did not have the space to buy much.
-This project is proof that you can do some high quality work with no space and no special tools.
-I am proud of that.
+Tool purchases were made with versatility being the top priority.
+This project is proof that you can do some high quality work without ample space or specialized tools and I am proud of that.
 Now with that being said, I am so grateful that we have since moved on from that space.
-I now have a single car garage that is nothing special but is an order of magnitude nicer to work in.
+I now have a modest single car garage that is an order of magnitude nicer to work in.
+I have been slowly acquiring more appropriate tools, and have enough space to store materials for longer term projects.

-And for the record, yes you can rip cut an 8ft stretch of sapele with a dewalt circular saw attached to a plastic Kreg jig and keep it to within 1/16" for the entire length.
-They said it couldn't be done!
+And for the record, yes you can rip cut an 8ft stretch of sapele with a Dewalt circular saw attached to a plastic Kreg jig and keep it to within 1/16" for the entire length.
+They said it could not be done!